-In the Marxu business model, MTS and MTO models are used independently to handle different kinds of business.
-Table 1 shows that Marxu uses the MTS model to run new design products and current products for retail, Business to Customer (B2C) from the e-commerce and retail shop.
-One of the reasons is that the labor and material costs per Stock Keeping Unit (SKU) in using the MTS model are lower than the for MTO model, and the product delivery time is shorter than the MTO model.
+ABC uses the MTS and MTO models to handle different kinds of business.
+Table 1 shows that ABC uses the MTS model to run new design products and current products for retail, Business to Customer (B2C) from the e-commerce and retail shop.
+One of the reasons is that the labor and material costs per Stock Keeping Unit (SKU) in using the MTS model are lower than for the MTO model, and the product delivery time is shorter than the MTO model.
 On the other hand, it uses the MTO model to produce all the customized products and current products for the wholesale business, thereby it does not need to keep a lot of finished products, and the delivery time in the wholesale business is sufficient for production and product delivery.

-Wholesale Retail

-Business Business
+Wholesale Business Retail Business

-New MTS MTS
+New Standard Product MTS MTS

-Standard Product

-Current МТО MTS
+Current Standard Product МТО MTS

+Customized Product МТО МТО

 Table 1.
-Marxu business models
+Current business models